symfony/symfony-docs/controller/argument_value_resolver.rst

 .. versionadded:: 3.3
     The ``SessionValueResolver`` was introduced in Symfony 3.3.

-Symfony ships with four value resolvers in the HttpKernel component:
+Symfony ships with five value resolvers in the HttpKernel component:

 :class:`Symfony\\Component\\HttpKernel\\Controller\\ArgumentResolver\\RequestAttributeValueResolver`
     Attempts to find a request attribute that matches the name of the argument.